-The Music Department is accredited by the National Association of Schools of Music and offers three degree programs: a Bachelor of Music in performance with a classical emphasis in voice, piano, band/orchestral instruments or an instrumental jazz emphasis; a Bachelor of Music Education (K-12); and a Bachelor of Arts in music.
+The Music Department is accredited by the National Association of Schools of Music and offers two degree programs: a Bachelor of Music in Music Education (K-12); and a Bachelor of Arts in Music.
 In the music education program, the student may prepare for a teaching career in either vocal or instrumental music or a combination of the two.
 The music education programs are certified by the Illinois State Board of Education.
+The department also offers two optional concentrations (Music Performance and Jazz/Commercial Music) that can be added to the Bachelor of Arts in Music.